 Speaking of hate crimes against people belonging to certain religion, which failed to make it to Hindustan Times’ database, here are a few of those:

-On 31st July, 2017, a group of Kanwariyas were attacked where one person was killed in the attack.
+On 31st July, 2017, a group of Kanwariyas were attacked.
 Kanwariyas are Shiva disciples who make annual pilgrimages to various places in Uttar Pradesh, Uttarakhand, Jharkhand and Bihar to fetch holy water of Ganga river.
 The holy month of Shravan is when the pilgrimage is undertaken.
 This is not included in the “hate tracker” of Hindustan Times.

 Attack on Kaanwariyas because of their faith is not rare actually, however you would believe that it does not exist if you look at Hindustan Times “database”.
 In July itself, many such incidents were reported, including the one in Bareilly of Uttar Pradesh where Muslims attacked kaanwariyas for passing through “their area”.